 Hi, my name is Little One.
 I was named Little One because I (like my sister Tiger Kitty II) was and am a little one, not like our big brother, Little Bruiser who is much bigger than my sister and I[and who is now even bigger than our mother Tiger Kitty].

-I may be small but I have a big heart, and I love to wrestle with my brother Little Bruiser, who I would really like to go to my forever, loving, caring, and attentive home with him, Little Bruiser.
+I may be small but I have a big heart, and I love to wrestle with my big brother Little Bruiser, who I would really like to go to my forever, loving, caring, and attentive home with him, Little Bruiser.
 I love and adore my big brother, Little Bruiser, very much, we are great companions, and we really hope to stay together.
 Attached are pictures of us together too.
-We love and adore each other, we are great companions, and we really hope to stay together.
 While I am obviously very good with Little Bruiser and want to be with him, it is doubtful that I would be good with other cats.

 I like to play.
-One of my favorite toys is a newspaper bow tied to a string, which I enjoy chasing, 'batting', and even jumping for.
+One of my favorite toys is a newspaper bow tied to a string and a toy mouse on a string, which I enjoy chasing, 'batting', and even jumping for.
 I also enjoy playing with a ball and appreciate having a scratching post and scratching pad [where I concentrate my scratching].

 I am very affectionate and love to be pet and will lay down next to you and purr, and purr, and purr.